 - What if the ship sinks before it arrives at its destination?

 - How do I move money between countries?

 For assistance in setting up your import or export operations, visit these links.
 They provide valuable content to help manage and grow your business:

-With offices in 100 U.S. and 80 foreign cities, this Dept. of Commerce unit offers a network for counseling, market research and leads.
+With offices in 100 U.S. and 80 foreign cities, this Department of Commerce unit offers a network for counseling, market research, and leads.

 - Export-Import Bank

 Main government source for loan guarantees and credit insurance.

 This resource offers an extensive overview of the global trade ecosystem, with links to many useful directories.